Tax return tips

 office equipment, safety equipment and technical instruments.

-- Other deductions - other items you can claim
+- Other deductions - Other items you can claim

-protection insurance (not if it's through super), overtime meals,
+protection insurance (if it's not through super),

-course of earning an income.
+incurred in the course of earning an income.

 Make it easier for next year

-make record keeping easier.
+makes record keeping easier.
 The tool allows you to record

 deductions including work-related expenses, gifts and donations,